-- is not a subsidiary of or under common control with one or more other companies, and - whose annual revenues are less than \$50 million in the most recent complete fiscal year for which audited financial statements are available, provided that the period for such audited financials concluded within the thirty-six months preceding product registration.
+- whose annual revenues are less than \$50 million in the most recent complete fiscal year for which audited financial statements are available, provided that the period for such audited financials concluded within the thirty-six months preceding product registration.

-Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this Standard.
+Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.

-- a) public disclosure on the company website of conflict minerals found in its products in conformance with Rule 13p-1 under the US Securities Exchange Act of 1934. - b) URL of the conflict mineral public disclosure on the company website. - c) for exempt small businesses, a statement that the organization is not a subsidiary of nor under common control of a larger company and a copy of its most recent (but not more than three years old) audited financial statements, indicating that annual earnings were below \$50 million.
+b) URL of the conflict mineral public disclosure on the company website.

+c) For exempt small businesses, a statement that the organization is not a subsidiary of nor under common control of a larger company and a copy of its most recent (but not more than three years old) audited financial statements, indicating that annual earnings were below \$50 million.